moritayasuaki/bidirectional-flow/bidirectional.lagda.md

 ```

-If we have a pair of adjuncts L, R on the top then we have
+If we have a pair of adjoints L, R on the top then we have
 a full sub category (𝒫(C),⊆)_fix of (𝒫(C),⊆) whose objects are c with an isomorphism c ≃ηc RL(c)
 and a full sub category X_fix of X whose objects are x with an isomorphism LR(x) ≃εx x
 https://ncatlab.org/nlab/show/fixed+point+of+an+adjunction